supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-05-seasonal-culture.md

 **John**: "Through IAAPA, you've helped groom the next generation of leaders.
 What gaps do you see in how our industry develops managers specifically for seasonal workforce management?"

-**Tim** _(Front-Line Reality)_: "You started as a clown – literally – so you understand expecting front-line staff to maintain 'perfect, genuine, blissful, smiling joy' when the job might not be glamorous.
-How do you train seasonal workers to deliver that authentically?"
+**Tim** (Front-Line Focus): “You started as a clown — so you know front-line reality.
+How do you coach seasonal staff to deliver genuine joy in jobs that aren’t always glamorous or well-paid?”

 **John**: "You mentioned the first 90 days are critical for new employees, but seasonal workers might only be with you for 90 days total.
 How does that change your approach to leadership development and coaching culture?"